atljp/THUG-SDL/README.md

 ```
 cmake .. -A win32 -DCMAKE_TOOLCHAIN_FILE=C:/[vcpkg directory]/scripts/buildsystems/vcpkg.cmake
 ```
-Set the optimization for the partymod dll to O0 (disable optimization) because MSVC seems to break certain functions when optimization is enabled.
+Set the optimization for the DLL to O0 (disable optimization) because MSVC seems to break certain functions when optimization is enabled.
 <br><br>
 The `.sln` file is in the `build` directory.
 Make sure to select win32 and Release as the project's build options in Visual Studio.
 Build the actual DLL with `Ctrl+Shift+B`.
 <br><br>